 Why Bongani Zungu would be a fantastic fit at Rangers

-However, with the Scottish league season done and dusted, the manager should focus on building a formidable squad ahead of next season.
+With the Scottish league season done and dusted, the manager should focus on building a formidable squad ahead of next season.
 Having made two quick signings in the form of Ianis Hagi and Calvin Bassey, Rangers need to bring in reinforcements to other key areas as well.

 Zungu could provide depth in Rangers’ midfield